 The depth and intensity of the algorithm can be customized to suit the user’s requirements in an intuitive, user-friendly interface.
 While all generated insights, reports, and dashboards can be saved as standard artifacts and further enhanced using Pyramid’s Analytics platform.

-Amy, a business analyst at XYZ Telco, is using Pyramid to analyze data from her SAP system using HANA Calculation Views.
-During her analysis, she discovers that the monthly charge for customers that have multiple phones lines and online security is $1,044.
-She wants to understand why it’s so high, and what other items in the data best explain its value?
+Amy, a business analyst at XYZ Telco, uses Pyramid to analyze data from her SAP system using HANA Calculation Views.
+During her analysis, she discovers that the monthly charge for customers with multiple phone lines and online security is $1,044.
+She wants to understand why it’s so high and what other items in the data best explain its value.

-She clicks on the second tab, (the influencers tab), where the AI engine traverses all hierarchies AND other metrics in the data model, using average values in determining the impact, rather than a simple summation.
+She clicks on the second tab (the influencers tab), where the AI engine traverses all hierarchies AND other metrics in the data model, using average values to determine the impact rather than a simple summation.
 Here it shows that when the contract tenure is greater than 63 days, it has an impact of just 1, while within that, a fiber optic internet service has a 1.2 impact (which means those customers with this option pay 20% more on average in monthly charges).
 And finally, any customers with streaming members impact the average value of monthly charges by 30% or 1.3.
 (Factors over 1.0 contribute to increasing average values, while factors below 1.0 contribute to decreasing average values).

 Now, Amy wants to increase the depth and breadth of her analysis – and moves to a more advanced interface.

 She first selects three branches and four levels in the search parameters and views the results in a tree.
 Here Amy can see two additional branches on each level.
-So, in the first level she can now view a two-year contract and partner = “Yes”, on the second level she can view Partner = “Yes” and Tech Support = “Yes” within the context of Streaming TV = “Yes” etcetera.
-The tree also stretches all the way down to a fourth level where she can view Online Backup = “Yes” and Payment method = “Credit card automatic” within the context of TechSupport = “Yes”.
+So, in the first level, she can now view a two-year contract and partner = “Yes”; on the second level, she can view Partner = “Yes” and Tech Support = “Yes” within the context of Streaming TV = “Yes” etcetera.
+The tree also stretches down to a fourth level where she can view Online Backup = “Yes” and Payment method = “Credit card automatic” within the context of TechSupport = “Yes.”